vincepower/rht-iot-demo/lab-1-configmap/README.md

 # Commands to load this application and its route

-Update MQTT-DOMAIN and MQTT-PORT placeholders in the configmap.yaml file before importing
+Update DOMAIN (iot-demo-371b.apps.rhpds310.openshift.opentlc.com) and MQTT-PORT (31884) in the configmap.yaml file before importing

 ### Commands